Mickey-Skovbjerg/STR_26_29/README.md

 2. Structural element numbering for load transferring can be a pain to manage.
 #### Identified solutions
 1. Making a python tool to visualize and present the loads
-2. A tool that automatically names structural elements based on their placement (grid) and type
+2. A tool that automatically names structural elements based on their placement (grid) and type.